 • Water-based paint won't stick to much, other than apart from a perfectly prepared service.

 • You cannot put a water-based paint on top of any oil-based top coat - it won't stick and you'll be able to scratch it off with your nail.
-It is possible to get a special oil-based primer, however, that is oil based that water-based paint can stick to), but it's best to keep to one type of paint (either water, or oil-based) if you're doing the job it yourself
+It is possible to get a special oil-based primer that water-based paint can stick to, but it's best to keep to one type of paint (either water, or oil-based) if you're doing the job it yourself.

 • If you want to upgrade an old, damaged oil paint then you need to fully remove the old paint (stripping), treat the weather-boards for rust or rot, then choose whether to re-apply oil or use a water-based paint